Pile of peanut brittle on white plate.

 • Stir together the sugar, corn syrup, and water in a large heavy saucepan.

-• Cook the mixture at medium heat until it reaches hard crack stage (300℉).
+• Cook the mixture at medium heat until it reaches hard crack stage (300℉) according to a candy thermometer.

 • Reduce heat to low and add peanuts, cooking slowly for 10 minutes, stirring frequently.